 Pesticide monitoring: The Florida Department of Agriculture and Consumer Services (FDACS) Bureau of Pesticides evaluates the potential impacts of pesticides on water quality.
 During multi-agency reviews of new pesticide registrations, FDACS runs computer simulations to predict the concentrations of pesticide residues in ground water and surface water under Florida-specific conditions, and evaluates the risks these estimated environmental concentrations pose to human health and non-target aquatic organisms.
 This method serves as an initial screening for detecting emerging ground water contamination problems caused by pesticides.
 Data from this network are coupled with efforts of DEP and the Florida Department of Health to test private potable wells for the presence of pesticides.
 Budgetary constraints have prevented agencies from conducting surface water testing on a scale like that applied to ground water.
 DEP and FDACS designed a pilot project for surface water sample collection and analysis that began February 2013.
 The critical elements in the pilot test include: identifying pesticides of interest, laboratory capabilities, resources for sample collection, locations for sampling, sample collection schedules, data management and interpretation, and reporting results.
 If our organization concurs with this approach, the results of surface water tests would be evaluated to determine whether continued and/or modified sampling is appropriate for subsequent years, or whether sampling should be terminated.

 Response-based methods: The 2008 DEP workgroup recommended that the EPA develop a strategy to assess potential harm to aquatic life.
 EPA published a white paper on the general challenges and recommendations pertaining to this strategy in 2008 and has since created a program to assess aquatic life criteria for endocrine disruptors (EPA, 2008).
 In response to the 2008 recommendation, the 2013 DEP workgroup recommends a tiered study approach to determine the potential cause of biological effects on fish, such as intersex, by first employing microbiological screening assays to detect estrogenic activity occurring in Florida’s water.
-ESOCs’ effects on living organisms vary from endocrine disruption to acute toxicity depending on the exposure level.
+ESOC’ effects on living organisms vary from endocrine disruption to acute toxicity depending on the exposure level.

 Many studies that include screening assays have been conducted by the United States Geological Survey (USGS), States such as New Jersey and California, and the global academic community.
 The next section, “Assessing Environmental Risk,” focuses on a pilot study designed specifically for Florida’s waterbodies using a chemical screening monitoring design coupled with bioassays to detect genotoxic and estrogenic activity.
 Candidate bioassay techniques include BLYES (bioluminescent yeast estrogen screen), mammalian cell lines, and a genotoxicity test, such as the Ames test or SOS Chromotest.